1985 British Open

-The 1985 British Open (also known as the 1985 Dulux British Open due to sponsorship) was a professional ranking snooker tournament, that was held from 17 February to 3 March 1985 with television coverage on ITV beginning on 22 February from the Assembly Rooms in Derby, England.
-It was the first edition of the British Open, having been rebranded from the International Open the previous year.
+The 1985 British Open (officially the 1985 Dulux British Open) was a professional ranking snooker tournament, that was held from 17 February to 3 March 1985 with television coverage on ITV beginning on 22 February from the Assembly Rooms in Derby, England.
+It was the first edition of the British Open, having been rebranded from the International Masters the previous year.
 It was the fifth ranking event of the 1984–85 snooker season, preceding the 1985 World Snooker Championship.